Indiana County Drug Possession Lawyer Helping People Get Back On Track

 • Chain of custody errors: The authorities can get sloppy when it comes to securing the drugs they’ve seized in evidence rooms, and a broken chain of custody is a serious issue that can be attacked at trial.
 Without a valid chain of custody, there may not be any evidence that the drugs even existed.

 The role of a criminal defense attorney in these scenarios cannot be overstated.
-An experienced attorney can scrutinize the details of your charges and build a defense strategy tailored to your case.
+An experienced drug crime attorney can scrutinize the details of your charges and build a defense strategy tailored to your case.
 They can also negotiate for reduced charges or alternative sentencing options, potentially minimizing the impact of drug convictions through plea agreements.

 Concerns For College Students